Ibn Khordadbeh: Biography

 Around 870 ibn Khordadbeh wrote Kitāb al Masālik w’al Mamālik (The Book of Roads and Kingdoms) (with the second edition of the book being published in 885).
 In this work, ibn Khordadbeh described the various peoples and provinces of the Abbasid Caliphate.
 Along with maps, the book also includes descriptions of the land, people and culture of the Southern Asiatic coast as far as Brahamputra, the Andaman Islands, peninsular Malaysia and Java.
 The lands of Tang China, Unified Silla (Korea) and Japan are referenced within his work.
+Ibn Khordadbeh described the Russians as follows: As for the Russian merchants, they are of Slavic ethnicity, they transport beaver furs, black fox furs and swords from the distant lands of the Slavs to the Greek sea, and the ruler of Byzantium charges them a tithe.

 He was also one of the earliest Muslim writers to record Viking trade to the east: 'merchants called Rus traded in the Black Sea and the Caspian Sea, transporting their merchandise by camel as far as Baghdad.

 Ibn Khordadbeh clearly mentions Waqwaq twice: East of China are the lands of Waqwaq, which are so rich in gold that the inhabitants make the chains for their dogs and the collars for their monkeys of this metal.
 They manufacture tunics woven with gold.
 Excellent ebony wood is found there.
 And again: Gold and ebony are exported from Waqwaq.

 Khordadbeh wrote other books.
 He wrote around 8–9 other books on many subjects such as "descriptive geography" (the book Kitāb al Masālik w’al Mamālik), "etiquettes of listening to music", "Persian genealogy", cooking", "drinking", "astral patterns", "boon-companions", "world history", "music and musical instruments".
 The book on music had the title Kitāb al-lahw wa-l-malahi which is on musical matters of pre-Islamic Iran.